Shifts in Shopper Behavior Sparks Call for Sustainable Ecommerce

-The team chats with Sarah Barnes-Humphrey, Founder and Host of the Let’s Talk Supply Chain podcast for insight into the state of sustainable logistics.
+The team chats with Sarah Barnes-Humphrey, Founder and Host of the Let’s Talk Supply Chain podcast for insight into the state of sustainable ecommerce and logistics.
 But first, some context on where things stand now.

 How shoppers feel about sustainability